This post has been updated to reflect the FY 2022 coding guidelines.

-This can be verified in the Tabular as C61, Malignant neoplasm of prostate.
+This can then be verified in the Tabular as:

 Review the instructional notes for any additional coding instructions to determine if any other codes need to be assigned.
 In this case, there is nothing else in the documentation to warrant any additional codes.

-When we go to the Table of Neoplasms and look up Neoplasm, neoplastic, lung, we can see that C78.0- is the proper code for Malignant Secondary.
+Look in the Index under Neoplasm, neoplastic – see also Table of Neoplasms.
+Going to the term lung in the Table of Neoplasms, we can see that C78.0- is the proper code for Malignant Secondary.

 Again, reviewing the instructional notes here indicates that there is nothing more to code based on what is in the documentation.